lief-project/LIEF/doc/sphinx/formats/coff/index.rst

 Introduction
 ************

-COFF object files can be parsed with using |lief-coff-parse| or the generic
+COFF object files can be parsed using |lief-coff-parse| or the generic
-|lief-parse| functions:
+|lief-parse| function:

 .. tabs::